diogolmenezes/elastic-butler/README.md

 sudo ./sandbox.sh up -d
 ```

-Our sandbox will use docker-compose to run mongo, elastic-search and kibana containers.
+Our sandbox will use docker-compose to run elastic-search and kibana containers.

 After containers are running, you should need import some [sample data](https://www.elastic.co/guide/en/kibana/current/tutorial-load-dataset.html):